-The DSL ensures that the Cehild Perotection Peolicy is available publicly and that parents are aware that referrals about suspected abuse or neglect may be made and the role of the school in these circumstances.
+The DSL ensures that the Child Protection Policy is available publicly and that parents are aware that referrals about suspected abuse or neglect may be made and the role of the school in these circumstances.

 The DSL has links with SSSCB and can influence the work of the Board.
-The We also, as a school, adopts local policies on safeguarding and takes advantage of training opportunities.
+The school adopts local policies on safeguarding and takes advantage of training opportunities.

-During school hours, in term time, the DSL or DDSLs areis available for staff to discuss any safeguarding concerns.
+During school hours, in term time, the DSL or DDSLs are available for staff to discuss any safeguarding concerns.
 As a school we have cover arrangements in place to cover any out of hours/out of term activities.
 This information is shared with the Local Authority.